 - Connectivity: Comes with a USB port to charge/connect your smartphone, and makes for easy passing of data from the trainer to your smartphone.

-- Monitoring: Integrated heart-rate monitor keeps track of your performance to ensure you’re meeting your workout goals.
+- Monitoring: Integrated heart rate monitor keeps track of your performance to ensure you’re meeting your workout goals, thanks to the workout stats it displays.

 - Ease of Use: Designed to be assembled easily and quickly.

-- Comfort” Comfortable cushioning built into the pedal–makes the workout easier on your joints!
+- Comfort” Comfortable cushioning built into the pedal–makes the workout routines easier on your joints!

 - 20-inch, Precision Path stride length for more natural walking/climbing